Phase 2 – Rediscovering Meaning and Purpose

-Meaning, purpose, and fulfillment are not the same thing.
+Let’s be clear on what we’re talking about here: Meaning, purpose, and fulfillment are not the same things.

 Meaning is attached to the feelings we get when we believe our actions make a positive difference in the lives of others.